ogarcia/trellowarrior/README.md

   17894a35a2f745c3a184cf8e4bb5f1f9
 ```

-Respond yes, and insert the pin:
+Respond yes, and insert the pin.

 ```
 What is the PIN?
 17894a35a2f745c3a184cf8e4bb5f1f9